-Shortlisted for the 2018 Pushkin House Russian Book Prize, Alexis Peri's book sheds extraordinary new light on the siege of Leningrad
+Winner of the 2018 Pushkin House Russian Book Prize, Alexis Peri's book The War Within sheds extraordinary new light on the siege of Leningrad

 How did you become interested in Russia?